Strategic. Extensive. Customized. Integrated.

 You and a small group of your classmates will be placed with an upper class peer advisor and two alumni mentors to help you navigate through your 1L year and beyond.
 We believe that our alumni have valuable information to offer 1Ls about how to succeed in law school no matter where they work or what they do.
 In addition to the formal mentoring program, you have access to our alumni database, where you can search for attorneys, by legal field and geographic area, who are willing to meet with you.
 You have opportunities to participate in a mentor program during your first, second, and last year(s) of law school.

-Your Personal Career Plan
+Your Custom Career Plan

 You will meet with staff from the Career and Professional Development Office, faculty, and alumni to further develop your career and curricular plan.
 This team approach ensures that you get the academic and career support you need as you complete your first year of law school.
 Your team will evaluate ways to enhance your legal experience and skills, networking opportunities, and job search.

 Each student is assigned a career advisor who has a J.D.
 During your first semester, you develop your legal resume and receive feedback to polish it.
-From here, you can work with your advisor one-on-one to further fine-tune job application documents, prepare a personal career plan, conduct mock interviews, and more.
+From here, you can work with your advisor one-on-one to further fine-tune job application documents, prepare a custom career plan, conduct mock interviews, and more.
 Your advisor is there with you every step of the way and will continue to work with you throughout your law school career.

 We host numerous events throughout the year to introduce you to the legal profession.
 The events bring together professionals based on areas of law, bar associations, affinity groups, or student organizations.
 Events occur on campus and throughout the Twin Cities.
 To help prepare students for their legal careers, we welcome employers’ participation in mock interviews, in the attorney mentor and job shadow programs, and as informational program panelists.